Daily Rhythms: Dinacharya for Vitality and Wellness

 6:00 p.m. to 10:00 p.m.
 Kapha returns.
 This is a time to slow down, engage in gentle movement like stretching or walking, and begin transitioning toward sleep.
 Reduce screens at least 1-2 hours before sleep, especially if you have trouble falling asleep or waking at night.
 This is also when Kapha’s stability supports relaxation, emotional connection, and routines that ease us into rest.

 2:00 a.m. to 6:00 a.m.
 In the early morning, Vata’s subtlety supports spiritual practice, meditation, gentle breathwork, and introspection.
 Many spiritual traditions revere the time just before sunrise as especially sacred, and Ayurveda reflects this understanding.
-Rising in the early morning allows us to harness these uplifting energies and begin the day with purpose and calm.
+Rising early allows us to harness these uplifting energies and begin the day with purpose and calm.

 Dinacharya isn’t about rigid scheduling—it’s about honouring the flow of energy that moves through the day.
 By structuring our routines around these rhythms, we support the body’s innate intelligence.
 Over time, this daily alignment cultivates resilience, promotes longevity, and nurtures a sense of peace and clarity.